skondrashov/thisminute/README.md

 Then:

 ```
-cd create-cui-app/www # npm stuff is in the www directory
+cd cui-app-template
-wasm-pack build
+npm run build # has to be run before install for npm to install cui
 npm install
 npm start # opens a new browser tab in watch mode
 ```